SleepSoul/SeedReroll/README.md

 # SeedReroll
 Simple Hades mod adding a button to quickly reroll your run seed in the courtyard.
+Requires [ModUtil](https://github.com/SGG-Modding/ModUtil).